Futurecredit/futurecredit/README.md

 Configuration
 Web3 Setup:

-Obtain your Infura/Alchemy API key to connect to the Ethereum network.
+Obtain your Infura/Alchemy API key to connect to the Solana network.
-Update the following code in config.py with your Ethereum details: python
+Update the following code in config.py with your Solana details: python
 复制代码
 INFURA_PROJECT_ID = "YOUR_INFURA_PROJECT_ID"